Suspect classification: Strict scrutiny

 To satisfy the strict scrutiny, suspect classifications such as race, alienage, or national origin must be necessary to promote a compelling state interest when there is no less restrictive alternative method available to accomplish the government (state's) interest.

 The practical result of this legal doctrine is that government sponsored discrimination on the account of a citizen's race, skin color, ethnicity, religion, or national origin is almost always unconstitutional, unless it is a compelling, narrowly tailored and temporary piece of legislation dealing with national security, defense, or affirmative action.
 Korematsu v.
 United States, regarding Japanese internment, and Grutter v.
 Bollinger, upholding affirmative action based upon racial diversity, are the only cases in which a racially discriminatory law has been upheld under the strict scrutiny test.

 Strict scrutiny is also applied to restrictions of any fundamental right, regardless of the group involved.

 Intermediate scrutiny

-When intermediate scrutiny is involved, the courts are more likely to oppose the discriminatory law when compared to a rational basis review particularly if a law is based on gender.
-However, a court will likely uphold a discriminatory law under intermediate scrutiny if the law has an exceedingly persuasive justification and applies to real, fact-based, or biological differences between the sexes.
+When intermediate scrutiny is employed, the courts are more likely to oppose discriminatory state actions than under rational basis review particularly if a law is based on gender.
+Acts subject to intermediate scrutiny must be closely related to an important government interest.
+In United States v.
+Virginia (1996), the Supreme Court clarified that intermediate scrutiny of actions that discriminate on the basis of gender require an "exceedingly persuasive justification" and must relate to real, fact-based, or biological differences between the sexes.